 5. Let’s Talk in Japanese

-“Let’s Talk in Japanese” is a popular Japanese podcast aimed at helping learners of the language improve their listening and speaking skills.
-The podcast is produced by the Japan Times.
+“Let’s Talk in Japanese” is a popular Japanese podcast that helps learners improve their listening and speaking skills.
+The podcast is produced by The Japan Times.

 It features a variety of hosts and guests who speak slowly and clearly to help listeners understand the language.
 The podcast covers many topics, including grammar, vocabulary, culture, and everyday conversation.